lyushenhuan/lyushenhuan/content/publication/example/index.md

 ---
-title: 'An example conference paper'
+title: ' A Refined Margin Distribution Analysis for Forest Representation Learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Yang Liang
-  - Robert Ford
+  - Zhou Zhi-Hua

 # Author notes (optional)
 author_notes:
+  - ''
-  - 'Equal contribution'
+  - ''
-  - 'Equal contribution'
+  - 'Corresponding author.'

-date: '2013-07-01T00:00:00Z'
+date: '2019-12-09T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).